 - Have you ever been told that you did not fit the definitions of gender, sexuality, or religious appearance or belief?
 How did you respond?

-- McLemore begins her story by describing how she is “not of” the standard definitions of beauty and sacredness (gold, AKA blonde, and other physical features).
+- McLemore begins the essay by describing how “she” (her identity at the time) is “not of” the standard definitions of beauty and sacredness (gold, AKA blonde, and other physical features).
 In what ways does she redefine herself by the end of the essay?

 - How does McLemore define God?
 Do you define God or spiritual expression in a certain way?
-Talk about your feelings in responding to her definition.
+Talk about your feelings in responding to their definition.
 For example:

 - McLemore declares that “no one else, not teachers, not painters, not the world–gets to draw the boundaries of where God’s light reaches” (McLemore 17).
 What does McLemore mean by “God’s light”?

-- She also talks about her teen love, a transgender boy, being a “child of God” (14).
-What do you think that phrase means to her?
+- McLemore also talks about their teen love, a transgender boy, being a “child of God” (14).
+What do you think that phrase means to them?
 Does “child of God” mean something to you personally, and if yes, how do you define it?

 - How has someone you know been treated differently when it comes to gender, sexuality, or religion?
 What has been your role when interacting with this person?
 Why?
 Would you do anything differently when you next interact with this person?

 - McLemore shares how “the pull toward the kind of churches I once knew has never quite left me.
 Even knowing they wouldn’t accept me or my husband, I still feel it.”
 Have you ever been pulled back to people or places who have rejected you, even though you don’t feel welcome?
 Why do you think you felt and/or followed that pull?

 - How are you defining boundaries of what it means to be a certain gender, sex, or religion?
 Explain with a story.

 - Write a scene from your life where you were helped, encouraged, or uplifted when it comes to gender, sexuality, or religion.